adryeeel/animated-form/README.md

 ![alt text](md/page2.png)

 # Animations
 - Form entry animation;
 - Form out animation;
-- Animation no-no, in case the email/password fields are empty;
+- Animation no-no, in case the email/password fields be invalid;
 - Animatoions of random bubble that are at the background of the page;
+- Inputs validation

 [Página do projeto](https://adryelrocha.github.io/animated-form/src/index.html)